edespino/cloudberry-site/docs/security/transparent-data-encryption.md

 - Symmetric encryption: The same key is used for both encryption and decryption.
 - Asymmetric encryption: Public key for encryption, private key for decryption, suitable for one-to-many and many-to-one encryption needs.

 Block encryption algorithms in symmetric encryption are the mainstream choice, offering better performance than stream encryption and asymmetric encryption.
-Cloudberry Database supports two block encryption algorithms: AES and SM4.
+Apache Cloudberry supports two block encryption algorithms: AES and SM4.

 #### AES encryption algorithm